rajeshwarpatlolla/ionic-toast/README.md

 };
 ````

 The arguments are as follows.
-The order fo arguments should not be changed.
+The order of arguments should not be changed.

 a) `message` is the first argument, which takes any string message.